JYorston/jimterest/README.md

 Devise Ruby Authentication
 https://github.com/plataformatec/devise

-The ui is created using bootstrap and SASS
+The UI is created using bootstrap and SASS

+The app is hosted on heroku

+you can view it here http://jimterest.jamesyorston.co.uk